erikaderstedt/snabbkarta/README.md

 Middle point is inflection point.

-- Generate 0,5 m contours
-- Calculate contour scores.
-- 10 different - create a thread for each one.
-Post (z_offset, Vec<Contour>) to collator
-- Decide overall 5 m interval.
-1 out of 10.
 - Deviate 0,5 - 1 m from global
 - Locally deviate up to 1,5 m for a part of the contour (optional)
 - Replace small contours with knolls